|The Oak Island cul de sac|

 It seems their strategy did work and this led to them eventually being informed of the error of their ways by some other Three Point Brother more knowledgeable of locational clues than they for there are no references to any searches for the treasure on the Peaks of Otter.

-The Beale Cipher though is just the most well known version of the story of the lost treasure being on a mountain in this region.
-Another version, this one from 1903, has a lot more recognisable components in its makeup.
+The Beale Cipher though is just the most well known version of the story of the lost treasure being on a mountain.
+Another version, this one from 1903 and placing it on South Mountain in Vermont, has a lot more recognisable components in its makeup.

 Next, the Captain Kidd's Treasure Charts hoax perpetrated by Harold T Wilkins and colleagues.